sotrh/learn-wgpu/docs/beginner/tutorial1-window/README.md

 So the `App` struct has two fields: `state` and `proxy`.

-The `state` variable stores our `State` struct as an option.The reason we need an option is that `State::new()` needs a window and we can't create a window until the application gets to the `Resumed` state.
+The `state` variable stores our `State` struct as an option.
+The reason we need an option is that `State::new()` needs a window and we can't create a window until the application gets to the `Resumed` state.
 We'll get more into that in a bit.

 The `proxy` variable is only needed on the web.
 The reason for this is that creating WGPU resources is an async process.
 Again we'll get into that in a bit.